 - Someone mentioning that women in Paraguay use extracts from the Stevia plant as a contraceptive

-Since the first study performed in Uruguay was released in the 1960’s, there have been countless other studies completed which contradicts its findings.
+Since the first study performed in Uruguay was released in the 1960s, there have been countless other studies completed which contradict its findings.
 But, first let’s talk about the two main studies used by the FDA to keep Stevia from becoming a common sweetener in American homes.

 The Kruc Study

 In 1968, Professor Joseph Kruc, a member of Purdue University’s department of biochemistry conducted a study of Stevia at the University of the Republic in Montevideo.
 Giving a small number of rats very high doses of stevia, it was concluded that the rats given the herbal extract produced less offspring than those who were not.

 The problem, even Kruc admits today, is that the rats in the study were given such high doses of Stevia for such a short period of time that, even if it did cause the fertility problems noted, it could have been because of an overdose of the compound.
 People ingesting Stevia as a sweetener would never be able to consume such a large amount in such a short period of time.

 Another concern Kruc admits is that there is no evidence to show that the reaction experienced by the rats would also be experienced by humans.

 In 1988, professor Mauro Alvarez of Brazil’s University of Maringa Foundation repeated the study, reporting in a Brazilian pharmaceutical journal that female mice given Stevia experienced a contraceptive effect similar to those reported by Kruc.